mmannerm/ansible-bash_it/README.md

 Usage
 -----

-Include the role, and specify the user you want to install the bash_it for.
+Include the role, and specify the user you want to install the bash-it for.
 Note: The role will change the default shell for the user to be `/bin/bash`.

 | Variable    | Default value                         | Description                      |